William Brown - WHIZ - Fox 5 / Marquee Broadcasting

 William was born on December 23, 1936 in Akron, Ohio.
 He is the son of the late Garold J. and Margaret L. (Boger) Brown.
 William was a High School Graduate of North Irving High School.
 He went on to graduate from the University of Akron with a Bachelor’s degree in Education.
 William worked a variety of jobs including teaching for Tri-Valley and Garaway schools, and retired from Wiley Organics.
 William held a strong faith and was a previous member of the Calvary Baptist Church, Assembly of God Church, and he attended the Fresno Bible Church.
 William was an avid outdoorsman who enjoyed attending the Fresno Farmers’ Market.
 He was an ice-cream and cereal connoisseur.
 William took pride in his landscaping and gardening.
 He enjoyed his family gatherings and backyard volleyball games.
 William will be remembered for his sense of humor and love for his family.
 Above all, William was a loving and dedicated husband to his wife Lydia of sixty-five years.

-William is survived by his six children, Laura (Bryan) Apperson; Tammy (Dan) Edminister; Barbara Rine; Lisa Brown; Brian (Julia) Brown; and Michael Brown; his fourteen grandchildren, Christopher (Samantha), Anna Maria, Andrew (Brittani), Matthew, Shawnda, Logan, Austin (Chance), Autumn, Marcus, Aaron, Aiden, and Tiffany (Josiah); his eighteen great-grandchildren; his brother, Joseph Brown; as well as several cousins, nieces, nephews, and friends.
+William is survived by his six children, Laura (Bryan) Apperson; Tammy (Dan) Edminister; Barbara Rine; Lisa Brown; Brian (Julia) Brown; and Michael Brown; his fourteen grandchildren, Christopher (Samantha), Tiffany (Josiah), Shawnda, Logan, Anna Maria, Andrew (Brittani), Matthew, Austin (Chance), Autumn, Marcus, Aaron, and Aiden; his eighteen great-grandchildren; his brother, Joseph Brown; as well as several cousins, nieces, nephews, and friends.

 In addition to his parents, William is preceded in death by his loving wife whom he married on October 20, 1956, Lydia J. (Edminister) Brown, who passed away on August 14, 2022; his granddaughters, Ashley Del Toro and Sarah Ward; his son-in-law, Ramiro Del Toro; and Tim Newman; as well as his siblings, Donald Brown, Harold Brown, David Brown, Mary Etta Moats, Susan Sawyer, and Ronald Brown.